inalogy/adaptive-ssh-connector/README.md

 ### Script design
 Script return values must follow this convention:
 * first line must always have column attributes that match schema -> this applies only for searchScript and createScript
-* Script needs to be designed to return Constants.RESPONSE_EMPTY_ATTRIBUTE_SYMBOL -> "null" for empty attribute otherwise separator won't be able to tell if attribute is empty
+* Script needs to be designed to return value defined in connectorConfig  "null" for empty attribute otherwise separator won't be able to tell if attribute is empty
 * **First Attribute must be icfsUid or icfsName If you need both unique identifiers specified, first must be icfsUid followed by icfsName that match those specified in schemaConfig.json example:**
 ```
 uniqueIdentifier|UniqueName|AnyOtherAttributes